Target Time and Superquiz, Friday, June 3

 Reference supply: Macquarie Dictionary.

-Yesterday’s Target Time: cent, cetin, citing, engaging, genic, genii, gent, icing, ignite, incite, inject, INJECTING, jinn, good, 9, nite, tine, ting, tinge.
+Yesterday’s Target Time: cent, cetin, citing, attractive, genic, genii, gent, icing, ignite, incite, inject, INJECTING, jinn, good, 9, nite, tine, ting, tinge.

 Ellen Fitzgerald